-Investment returns usually correspond to the level of risk but the holy grail for investors is always assets with a passive income stream without risk.
-Rarely the market provides a free lunch with high return low risk opportunities.
-The level of return usually correspond to the level of risk.
-The lower the risk tolerance means portfolio returns will also be low.
+Investment returns usually correspond to the level of risk but the holy grail for investors is always assets with a passive income stream with lower than expected risk.
+Rarely the market provides a free lunch and generally follows the trend that high risk means high returns.
 There are many structural products that are engineered and designed to look like low risk investments but are instead masking the real risk of investing.

-Our investment approach is an active and absolute total return philosophy.
-This means that the investments we select for our portfolio focus not just on the immediate income yield but also increasing value of the investment down the track as result of income growth and value created by management.
+Our investment philosophy is an active and absolute total return approach in finding returns.
+This means that the investments in our portfolio focus not just on the immediate income yield but are businesses with the underlying value that is compounded at a decent clip as result of value added by the management team.

 Alternatively, not everyone can take an active approach in portfolio management.
 Most just want to get on with life and therefore just want to deploy capital in a passive income stream while minimal fuss.
 This is done either through financial advisors or direct investments.

-We have outlined below a range of passive income ideas that are aimed at investors that are looking for sources of consistent income returns.
-As we mentioned, only because the returns are passive does not mean they are lower risk.
+We have outlined below a range of passive income ideas that are aimed for those that would want a passive approach to investment however only because the returns are passive does not mean they are low risk.
 It is always important to understand what the underlying asset does, essentially what you’re buying and how that income is generated as well as the amount of inherent leverage in the investment and the risks that comes with it.
 This is to avoid any nasty surprises which seems to always happen more than you think in financial markets.